aiforged/docs/projects.md

 ![](assets/projects.png)

 The projects page displays all your created projects and allows you to create a new project at any time.
 The Projects also displays internal services and you can access them by clicking or tapping on the service.
+Test

 ### How to create a project